igorwojda/android-showcase/README.md

 ## Tech-Stack

 This project takes advantage of best practices and many popular libraries and tools in the Android ecosystem.
-Most of the libraries are in the stable version unless there is a good reason to use non-stable dependency.
+Most of the libraries are in the stable version unless there is a good reason to use non-stable version of the dependency.

 * Tech-stack
   * [100% Kotlin](https://kotlinlang.org/)